 You can deduct the cost of food and beverage expenses, including any delivery fees, tips, and sales tax.

-If you go on a business trip with your family, you may deduct meals for yourself, but not for your spouse or other family members.
+If you go on a business trip with your family, you may deduct meals for yourself but not for your spouse or other family members.
 The only exception is if your spouse or other family member is your employee and needs to be on a business trip to help you.

 Special rules apply when food and beverages are provided during an entertainment activity to which you take a business associate.
 For these purposes, "entertainment" includes any activity generally considered to be entertainment, amusement, or recreation.
-This includes entertaining at bars, theaters, country clubs, golf and athletic clubs, sporting events, and on hunting, fishing, vacation, and similar trips.
+This category includes entertaining at bars, theaters, country clubs, golf and athletic clubs, sporting events, and on hunting, fishing, vacation, and similar trips.

 What if the cost of tickets for an entertainment event like a ball game includes the cost of food and beverages?
-The food and beverages are not deductible unless separately listed on the bill or invoice.
+The food and beverages aren't deductible unless separately listed on the bill or invoice.
 Entertainment facilities offering package deals including food and beverages will doubtless be happy to separately list their cost so you can get a tax deduction.

 Historically, meal and beverage expenses have been subject to strict substantiation rules.
 These rules remain in effect for meals purchased while traveling on business.
 Whenever you incur an expense for business-related meals while traveling, you're supposed to document the following facts:

 The IRS doesn't require that you keep receipts, canceled checks, credit card slips, or any other supporting documents for meal expenses that cost less than $75.
 However, you must still document the facts listed above.